julien-jacob/wplingua/readme.txt

 * Better UX: Options pages
 * Optimization: faster translations query and finding
-* Experimental feature: Translation in progress message (disaled by default, enable with wplng_enale_in_progress_feature filter set to true)
+* Experimental feature: Translation in progress message (disabled by default, enable with wplng_enale_in_progress_feature filter set to true)

 = 1.1.0 =